 Dance was my first meditation, where the world went quiet and I connected with another realm.
 That organic passion grew into years of training and eventually performing professionally as a singer and dancer.

 Yet I also had a curious mind that recognized the interconnectedness of life experiences – we have bodies, but are also psychological beings living amidst a complex social world that impacts who we are and how we relate to each other.
-These different elements wove together in my undergraduate studies at Occidental College, where I earned a BA in Communications combining psychology, sociology, political science and gender studies.
+These different elements wove together in my undergraduate studies at Occidental College, where I earned a BA in Communications combining psychology, sociology, political science, gender and diversity studies.

 Fueled by my interest in Women’s Health, I went on to study midwifery, which took me into the worlds of holistic health and also deepened my sense of spirituality.
 I worked with women and families as a doula, became a massage therapist, and spent years as a dedicated student and teacher of yoga.